 It might not be obvious, but a new equation area opens up (see the purple arrow).
 I’m not sure what the, “official,” term for it is, but for now I will call it the, “new equation area.”
 I’m sure someone will tell (correct) me! 😉

 Notice that the default name of the Column is Column and because I want the column to be called, “Age,” I’ll change the column’s name too.
-The final text will look as follows:

 Notice that the column name changed within Query1!